butvinm/bcomp-asm/README.md

 "Basic Computer Assembly" uses some heuristics to tell what labels are data, const or code.
 So be aware that it's decision might be wrong sometimes.

-Note: The outline view also supports sjasmplus MODULE information.

 ## Hovers in Debug Mode